EPICA Yogurt Promo Site Concept

 Hey there! 👋

 This is a Promo Site concept for Epica yoghurt in the "SIMPLE" line.
-The task was to create an animated interactive website.
+The task was to create an animated interactive website in 3 different color schemes.

 If you want to find out more about this project, here is full Behance Case Study.